Mclean County, Kentucky Property Taxes

 Property Tax Rates Across Mclean County, Kentucky

-Local government entities set tax rates, which can vary widely within a state.
-Annually, each county estimates its required budget to provide services and divides that by the total value of all taxable property within its jurisdiction.
-This calculation results in the property tax rate.
-While there are votes and laws involved in setting tax rates and budgets, in a nutshell, this is the annual process.
+Local government entities set tax rates, which vary widely across McLean County.
+Each year, the county estimates its budget for public services and divides that total by the assessed value of all taxable property within its jurisdiction.

 Our median effective property tax rate (tax bill ÷ assessor's market value) accounts for exemptions and deductions, making it more accurate than the general median tax rate, which is the midpoint of statutory rates before adjustments.